astral-sh/docs/site/uv/concepts/resolution/index.md

 ## [Conflicting dependencies](#conflicting-dependencies)

-uv requires that all optional dependencies ("extras") declared by the project are compatible with each other and resolves all optional dependencies together when creating the lockfile.
+uv requires that all dependencies declared by a project are compatible with each other and resolves all dependencies together when creating the lockfile.
+This includes project dependencies, optional dependencies ("extras"), and dependency groups (development dependencies).

-If optional dependencies declared in one extra are not compatible with those in another extra, uv will fail to resolve the requirements of the project with an error.
+If dependencies declared in one extra are not compatible with those in another extra, uv will fail to resolve the requirements of the project with an error.

-To work around this, uv supports declaring conflicting extras.
 For example, consider two sets of optional dependencies that conflict with one another:

 pyproject.toml